imadreamerboy/ADE-Explorer-MCP/README.md

 # Medication Adverse-Event Explorer (ADE Explorer)

-A Gradio app that exposes a drug-event query tool as an MCP server.
-It has two core workflows:
-(A) finding top adverse events for a drug, and
-(B) checking the frequency of a specific drug-event pair.

-It uses public data from OpenFDA.
+An interactive Gradio application for exploring and visualizing data from the FDA Adverse Event Reporting System (FAERS).
+It also functions as an MCP (Model Context Protocol) server, allowing it to be used as a tool by language models.

+It was created for the [MCP Hackathon](https://huggingface.co/Agents-MCP-Hackathon) in May 2025.

 **Hackathon Track:** `mcp-server-track`